Lake Corpus Christi: Uses

-Fish and plant species
+Wildlife and flora

 Lake Corpus Christi has been stocked with species of fish intended to improve the utility of the reservoir for recreational fishing.
-Fish present in Lake Corpus Christi include crappie, white bass, catfish, and largemouth bass, sunfish, bluegill and Alligator gar.
+Fish present in Lake Corpus Christi include crappie, white bass, catfish, largemouth bass, sunfish, bluegill and alligator gar.

 Plant life in the lake includes water stargrass, water lettuce, water hyacinth, American pondweed, coontail, rushes, and cattail.
-The American Alligator (Alligator mississippiensis) also inhabit the lake.
+The American alligator (Alligator mississippiensis) also inhabits the lake.

+The lake and surrounding state park are situated along a major migration flyway, making it a prominent destination for birdwatching.
+Over 200 species of birds have been documented in the area.
+Notable resident and migratory species include: